legal development

 EMIR

-Ashurst has developed this portal to help you navigate and stay up to speed with European Market Infrastructure Regulation (EMIR).
+Helping you navigate and stay up to speed with updates to the European Market Infrastructure Regulation (EMIR)

 The European Market Infrastructure Regulation (EMIR) sets out requirements for the clearing of OTC derivatives through authorised central counterparties, collateral exchange and risk mitigation requirements for non-cleared derivatives, and post-trade reporting requirements for all OTC derivatives.